 It is sometimes possible to eliminate the body’s allergic response to an allergen, or reduce the symptoms associated with it, through allergy immunotherapy, or “allergy shots.”
 Allergy shots aren’t available for food allergies, but can be very helpful for treating environmental or respiratory allergies or allergies to insect stings, which can be sudden, serious, and hard to avoid.

 Allergy immunotherapy shots function like vaccines, but require a lot more maintenance.
 A few times a week, over a period of several months, an allergist injects a small dosage of the affecting allergen into a patient.
 By slowly increasing the amount of allergen injected, a tolerance can build up until the patient’s immune system no longer reacts negatively to the stimulus.

 Because it’s so time intensive, and there are a number of risks associated, this isn’t something your healthcare provider is likely to recommend for just any allergy.
-However, it’s good to know that there are options outside of crossing your fingers and hoping that Baby outgrows what he is allergic to.
+However, it’s good to know that there are options outside of crossing your fingers and hoping that Baby outgrows what they are allergic to.

-You should always talk to his doctor if you have any questions about allergies, whether food or environmental.
+You should always talk to their doctor if you have any questions about allergies, whether food or environmental.

 - Fleischer DM, Conover-Walker MK, Matsui EC, Wood RA.
 “The Natural History of Tree Nut Allergy.”
 J Allergy Clin Immunol, Vol 116, No.5.
 2005.

 - “Food Allergy.”
 AAAAI.org.
 American Academy of Allergy Asthma and Immunology.
 2016.
 Web.

 - “Allergy Shots (Immunotherapy).”
 AAAAI.org.
 American Academy of Allergy Asthma and Immunology.
 2016.
 Web.